 - Profits from the sale of shares of real estate companies in Cyprus

-- Profits from the sale of shares of companies that indirectly own immovable property located in Cyprus, where at least 50 per cent of the market value of these shares is in real estate located in Cyprus
+- Profits from the sale of shares of companies that indirectly own immovable property located in Cyprus, of which at least 50 per cent of the market value of the shares represents real estate located in Cyprus

-Shares listed on any authorized stock exchange are not subject to capital gains tax.
+- Shares listed on any approved stock exchange are also exempt from capital gains tax.

 SPECIAL DEFENCE CONTRIBUTION

-Special Defence Contributions are levied on income earned by tax residents in Cyprus (companies and shareholders).
-In all cases it’s paid by the company and is imposed on dividends, passive interest and rental income.
+Special Defence Contributions are levied on income derived by tax residents in Cyprus, whether companies or shareholders.
+In all cases, it is paid by the company and is imposed on dividends, passive interest, and rental income.
 Non-tax residents are exempt from the tax.

 - Interest income sourced from the ordinary activities of the business, received either by a resident shareholder or a tax resident company – 0%